NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 and building locally.

-The environments having the ASP dependencies are in the `conda` directory of our repository, as above.
+The environments having the ASP dependencies are in the `conda` directory of the Stere Pipeline, as above.
 After downloading those, one can run on Linux:

   conda env create -f asp_deps_2.7.0_linux_env.yaml